 Hazelcast List uses ItemListener to listen to events that occur when items are added to and removed from the List.
-Please refer to the Listening for Item Events section for information on how to create an item listener class and register it.
+See the Listening for Item Events section for information on how to create an item listener class and register it.